pensjonatus/flash-fiction/blog/same-shit-different-day.md

 ---
-title: 'Same Shit, Different Day'
+title: Same Shit, Different Day
 date: '2012-09-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Marcus Polonius entered the taverna.
 The interior was dimly lit, smelled of of